CloudNationHQ/terraform-azure-vnet/examples/delegations/README.md

 This example shows the use of delegations on subnets.
-Delegations permit specific azure services to operate within a subnet, essentially granting them tailored permissions.
-This helps in scenarios where certain services need specialized access to function correctly.

 ## Usage